Computer Applications Designed and Built

 Graeme Robertson Ltd was employed to fix some errors in an existing APL application and to incorporate new warning messages into the software.
 Some of these issues were caused by unusually large temporary data sets that were created during calculations.
 APL remedies were found for all these errors.|

 ||Transport for London (TfL) requested changes to the Variance Learning module of a statistical inference application.
 As with the UK water industry and the national rail network, privatisation of individual

 London Underground lines was being considered.
 In anticipation of that eventuality, Transport for London has used the ABLE application to estimate future maintenance costs and the feasability of private ownership.

 Graeme Robertson Ltd fixed software problems that transpired as a result of their particular mode of usage of ABLE (A Bayes Linear Estimator).|

 ||An Aviva pension system was modified and enhanced with an extensive variety of new features and new legal requirements over a number of years by Graeme Robertson Ltd.

 This is a large system which has been developed by a small team of APL programmers at Optima Systems over a couple of decades.
 As with all pension systems it is a complicated construction

 with many varieties of input and output.
-Retiree XML data is passed automatically in a timely fashion from the client to the system, it is thoroughily analysed and processed, and
+Retiree pensions to be crystallised are passed automatically, in a timely fashion, in XML format, from Aviva systems to the APL system.
+Each case is thoroughly analysed and processed, and

-finally it is farmatted into letters and sent to the printers prior to posting.
+finally they are all formatted into letters and sent nightly, in bulk, to the printers prior to posting.
 There are many details such as tax calculations and medical assessments that require constant